Olorunnisola01/Portfolio-website/content/home/experience.md

     date_end: '2017-12-12'
     description: |2-

-        * Utilized lean manufacturing principles to optimize production processes and identify areas for improvement, achieving a 5% increase in production efficiency.
+        * Utilized lean manufacturing principles to optimize production processes and identify areas for improvement, achieving increase in production efficiency.
-        * Implemented targeted process changes that reduced production costs by 10% and enhanced product quality by 4%, contributing to more streamlined operations and waste reduction.
+        * Implemented targeted process changes that reduced production costs by 10% and enhanced product quality, contributing to more streamlined operations and waste reduction.

 design:
   columns: '2'